 "It can take several days to a few weeks to complete the

 To summarize, there are many tests required to accurately diagnose glomerulonephritis, and it can take several days to a few weeks to complete the necessary diagnostic work-up.

 How is glomerulonephritis treated?

-- Immunosuppressive drugs to suppress immune complex formation.
-A very low dose of aspirin to prevent clotting within the glomeruli.
+- a very low dose of aspirin to prevent clotting within the glomeruli

-- Specialized prescription diets may be used in some instances.
+- specialized prescription diets may be used in some instances.
+These include:

-- Low protein, low phosphorus diets should be fed to pets in kidney failure.
+-low protein, low phosphorus diets fed to pets in kidney failure

-- Low sodium diets should be fed to pets with hypertension.
+-low sodium diets fed to pets with hypertension

 What is the prognosis for glomerulonephritis?

 The prognosis for glomerulonephritis is based on your dog's specific condition and severity.
 In general, this is a potentially serious condition requiring extensive diagnostic tests and treatments.
 Your veterinarian will discuss a diagnostic and treatment plan for your dog to help you manage this serious condition.